 The workshop is at a public intersection in the Heddon Valley next to the Hunter’s Inn, National Trust shop, ranger’s office, and public footpath towards Heddon’s Mouth.
 This central location has excellent passing footfall in the summer months, and offers good opportunities to engage with the public; roughly 80,000 visitors come to the Heddon Valley each year.
 It is expected that users of the workshop will be involved with some form of public interaction during their stay.

-The workshop is available to hire from early April to late September 2017.
+The workshop is available to hire from April to September.
 The space is available to book for a minimum of one week (7 days) and a maximum of 2 weeks (14 days).
 A week lasts from Monday to Monday.
 There is a small suggested donation for the use of the workshop.
 Those wishing to use the Orchard Workshop to demonstrate rural skills, or deliver environmental learning/nature-based activities will be given booking priority.

 For full terms and conditions please download a booking enquiry form: